withastro/adapters/.changeset/many-hornets-ring.md

 '@astrojs/cloudflare': minor
 ---

-Better \_routes.json file for projects with many static pages
+Changes the logic which generates the `_routes.json` file to improve generation for projects with many static pages, while still making sure all routes work as expected.